Cleaning Your Credit Reports in 6 Steps

 Bankruptcy is also an option to consider depending on your situation, but you should first consult with an attorney to understand how this works and how it will impact you.

 How Can I Quickly Clean Up My Credit History?

 Unfortunately, there’s no way to quickly clean your credit reports.
 Under federal law, the credit bureaus have 30 – 45 days to conduct their investigations when you dispute information.
 If the credit bureaus can verify the information on your credit reports, it can remain for up to seven years.

 Paying down credit card balances is a great way to improve your credit profile, but even then, you may not see the updates immediately.
 Many creditors only send information once a month—sometimes even less frequently than that.

 Remember that cleaning your credit takes time, but in the end, it’s worth it.

 Benefits of Having a Clean Credit Report

 There are many benefits to having a clean credit report.
 Good credit increases your odds of getting approved for new credit and lower interest rates.
-It can also help you with securing an apartment or employment.
+It can also help you secure an apartment or employment.
 Consumers with good credit also usually pay lower insurance premiums.

-If you need help cleaning your credit, contact the credit consultants at Lexington Law Firm.
-For over a decade, we’ve helped clients work to remove inaccurate and unsubstantiated items from their credit reports.
-Contact us today for a free credit report consultation to see how you can get started.
+If you need help cleaning your credit of errors, contact the credit consultants at Lexington Law Firm.
+For over a decade, Lexington Law has helped clients work to remove inaccurate and unsubstantiated items from their credit reports.
+Contact us today for a free credit report consultation to get started.